Flat white, latte, cappuccino: the differences explained

 The Carrera Latte Art

-Our baristas are trained in precise microfoam techniques and freehand latte art.
-Every cappuccino, latte, and flat white we prepare is an opportunity to express our technical mastery.
+Our baristas are trained in precise microfoam techniques and free latte art.
+Every cappuccino, latte, and flat white we prepare is an opportunity to showcase our technical mastery.
 We use local whole milk, and our Senna Signature espresso is adjusted every morning for perfect harmony with the milk.

 Milk Local whole